Featured Project

 1. Dual Navigation (map + list views)

-2. Pain point: Users had varying preferences for discovering items, some users prefer spatial exploration, others want quick scanning.
+2. Pain point: Users had varying preferences for discovering items, some users prefer spatial exploration, others want quick scanning, list is accessible to screen reader.

 3. Real-time status tracking

-4. Pain point: Uncertainty about item availability led to wasted trips and frustration.
+4. Pain point: Users often encountered unavailable items, leading to wasted trips and frustration.

-Solution: Implemented status tracking system that users can mark items as 'collected' or 'unavailable'.
+Solution: Implemented status tracking system that users can mark items as 'collected' or 'unavailable' to reduce uncertainty.

 Impact: Reduces wasted trips and manages user expectations around availability.